akutek.info

 In 2005-2008, Mike Barron lead a research project on Stage Acoustics at the University of Bath, assisted by PhD student JJ Dammerud.

-NEW: PhD thesis May 2010: Stage Acoustics for Symphony Orchestras in Concert Halls (5MB).
+PhD thesis May 2010: Stage Acoustics for Symphony Orchestras in Concert Halls (5MB).
 Separate chapters:

 3 Musicians’ impressions of acoustic conditions